kristoplv/wisercat_2023/README.md

 To launch front end:
 1. Navigate to frontend folder
+2. Open console in frontend folder and type "npm i".
-2. Open console in frontend folder and type "ng serve".
+3. Open console in frontend folder and type "ng serve".

 ## Documentation